Learn what we are doing and what you can do to help Trinity meet its aims under the Sustainability Policy.

 - Server visualisation reduces the amount of physical server hardware used.

-- In the IT Services computer rooms, the computers' power saving settings have been optimised.
+- In the IT Services computer rooms, the computers' power-saving settings have been optimised.

 - The Datapac multi-function printers are set to print to duplex and scan to email, to save paper and print toner.

 - In our world-class Green Data Centre the mechanical, lighting, electrical and computer systems are designed for maximum energy efficiency and minimum environmental impact.
-The focus is on sustainability, reduced operational costs, reduced carbon footprint and return on investment.
+The focus is on sustainability, reduced operational costs, reduced carbon footprint and returns on investment.

 Recent Sustainability Initiatives